Q. What qualifications do I need to apply to The Graduate School at UNCP?

 Q. I’m considering transferring from another university to complete my graduate work at The University of North Carolina at Pembroke (UNCP).
 Will all my classes transfer as credit?

-Graduate students may transfer six to twelve credit hours (with a grade of B or better) of relevant graduate credit taken at an accredited institution with approval of the Program Director and the Dean of The Graduate School according to the following sliding scale:
+Graduate students may transfer up to twelve credit hours (with a grade of B or better) of relevant graduate credit taken at an accredited institution with approval of the Program Director and the Dean of The Graduate School.

 It is the responsibility of the student to apply for approval of transfer credit within one calendar year of the first day of classes of the semester or summer session of the student’s first enrollment in courses, including prerequisites required for his/her graduate program.

 Q. What happens to my application after you receive it?

 When an application is received and meets the general Graduate School criteria, the completed application is forwarded for review and recommendation by the Program Director of the indicated program.
 After recommendation is made to The Graduate School Dean, the Dean will conduct a final review and make the final determination of acceptance.
-Once accepted, you will be notified by The Graduate School with a written letter offering your admittance to the program.
+Once accepted, you will be notified by The Graduate School offering your admittance to the program.